PanPraescribens/primitive-survival/README.md

 <br>

-The trot line and limb line are a little more complicated because you're going to need <b>hooks</b>.
+The trotline and limb line are a little more complicated because you're going to need <b>hooks</b>.
 Hooks can be knapped with flint or one of several stones.

 <img src="docs/knapping_fishing_hook.png" alt="Knapping Fishing Hook" width="250px">

 Face an object near water (i.e. a stake) with cordage in hand, and right click.
-If you have enough cordage and there's a block to receive the far end of the cordage, you'll place a trot line.
+If you have enough cordage and there's a block to receive the far end of the cordage, you'll place a trotline.
 Otherwise you'll place a limb line.
 Once your line is in place you'll need to attach hooks (or baited hooks) to it by right clicking on a section of that line (with hook in hand).
 Obviously if your hook isn't in water you won't catch a fish.

 <br>